The Harris Center, Cadot trail

 The trail from the Harris center parking lot has already been posted. mikicc.org/can

-Park at the kiosk, leaving access to old road.
+Park at the kiosk, leaving access to the old road.
 More information, and to donate to this amazing group may be found at Harriscenter.org

 The first bit is a gradual upward climb, a peaceful walk.
 Rocky in some spots.
+When leaves have fallen, the footing can be a little treacherous as it is hard to see the rocks underneath.

 There are some noteworthy trees along the way.
 I do love trees!